hiveway/docs/API/API.md

 Returns `id`, `client_id` and `client_secret` which can be used with [OAuth authentication in your 3rd party app](Testing-with-cURL.md).

-These values should be requested in the app itself from the API for each new app install + etherhive domain combo, and stored in the app for future requests.
+These values should be requested in the app itself from the API for each new app install + hiveway domain combo, and stored in the app for future requests.

 ### Blocks